crrips/blackjack/README.md

 ## 📜 Game Rules

-Blackjack is a card game with the goal of getting a total card value as close to 21 as possible without exceeding it.
+Blackjack is a card game to get a total card value as close to 21 as possible without exceeding it.

 Basic Rules: